10.5-Inch iPad Pro Review: A Better Window Into The World Of Apps

 The new screen size of 10.5 inches, by contrast, is not transformative.
 It’s just a big plus to have meaningfully more real estate–and a higher resolution of 2224-by-1668 pixels–in nearly the same form factor as last year’s 9.7-inch iPad Pro.
 The most visible step Apple took to pull off that feat was to reduce the left- and right-hand sides of the bezel (in portrait orientation).
 But the company also performed a less obvious shrinkage of the top and bottom borders, and made the entire tablet longer, creating room for a slightly taller display.
 When you rotate the iPad into landscape mode, that extra height becomes extra width.
 And the extra width helps make the 10.5-inch iPad Pro feel more productive, as a computing device with “Pro” in its name should.

-For starters, it makes for a wider, comfier on-screen keyboard, whixh Apple bills as a “full-size” keyboard.
+For starters, it makes for a wider, comfier on-screen keyboard, which Apple bills as a “full-size” keyboard.
 It’s still smaller than all but the tiniest laptop keyboards, but easier to type on than the 9.7-inch one.
 The same goes for the new “full-size” version of Apple’s pricey $159 Smart Keyboard.
-(I hope that its build quality is more robust than that of earlier Smart Keyboards, whose fabric key tops, in my experience as an ardent iPad typist, start to show wear within weeks.)
+(I hope that its build quality is more robust than that of earlier Smart Keyboards, whose fabric key tops, in my experience as an ardent iPad typist, start to show wear within weeks; Microsoft’s Type Cover for its Surface easily remains the world’s finest tablet keyboard.)

 Just in general, the bigger screen makes spending extended time with something like a word processor more pleasant, especially if you use the split-view mode to plop another app alongside it as you work.
 The much larger 12.9-inch iPad Pro is still the more logical laptop replacement, but for a compact tablet that still weighs in at just over a pound, the 10.5-inch iPad Pro is surprisingly well-suited to serious work.
 It should be a great machine for airplane seat-back trays.